jotterson/sbom-validator/README.md

   tree or a zip file.
 This is used to create an initial 'bootstrap' SBOM, or to create intermediate SBOMs during the build process.
-* `edit-sbom.py` -- a simple TUI edit tool allows the `*THIRD-PARTY*` comment to be set on SBOM files, and license to bet set on the files, too.
+* `edit-sbom.py` -- a simple TUI edit tool allows the CRUD operations on SBOM files.
+The add/edit functionality will allow copyright and other metadata to be easily manipulated.
-  Perhaps more features will be added later, this is what I needed right now.
 * `merge-and-test.py` -- This is used to test and create a 'release' SBOM to accompany a package release.
 The third-party dependencies are all validated by comparing the hashes.